Habitual sins are problems for almost everyone. Perhaps even you! Maybe you are struggling with habitual sin and feel

 Firstly, ask yourself, “I am saved?”
 (2 Cor.
 13:5)?
 Although no Christian is sinless (1 John 1:8-10), are you striving to be more Christ-like?”

 Understand me.
 We all have weaknesses and can fall into sin, even if we don’t want to (Rom.
 7:15).

 But when you sin, the Spirit convicts you of sin.
 And as a result, we have godly sorrow (2 Cor 7:10-11).
 Thereupon we hate our sin, confess it, and ask forgiveness (Psa.
 103:12, 1 John 1:9).

 In contrast, if you habitually sin, never repent or turn to God, you are unlikely to be saved (1 John 3:9).
-And hence, you will not inherit the Kingdom of God (1 Cor.
+As a result, you will not inherit the Kingdom of God (1 Cor.
 6:9-10).

 Truly repenting of your sin means not only a broken heart “for” sin but also “from” sin.

 Therefore, if you are not turning to Christ and away from your sin: do that now!
 Put your complete trust in Christ and begin following him wholeheartedly.